 When appearing before Council, individuals are asked to come to the delegation desk, state their name and direct their questions and/or comments to the Council.
 The appropriate way to address Council is to preface their surname with “Mayor” or “Councillor”.
 Applause or other displays of public outburst are inappropriate.

 Every communication presented to Council should be legibly written or printed, signed by the author, include their address and must not contain any defamatory allegations, impertinent or improper matter.
 Delegations are requested, for the public record, to provide a copy of their speaking notes and any additional information they present which is not included in the agenda to the Clerk.

 By-Law 89-11 governs the proceedings of Council, the conduct of its members and the calling of meetings.
 The Mayor is the official Chair of Council meetings and, in the absence of the Mayor, the Deputy or Acting Mayor will preside.
-The Regional Councillor is the Deputy Mayor in the Mayor’s absence.
+Councillor Guido is the Deputy Mayor in the Mayor’s absence.
 A quorum of 4 members is required for the Mayor to call the meeting to order.
 Although the agenda sets out the order of business, Council can change the order or add business at the time of the meeting.
 Council “speak” through a resolution of Council or by by-law.
 With each item of business, the Mayor will read the motion which is then moved and seconded by the other members.
 The floor is then open for debate, following which Council will vote on the subject.
 The motion, when approved by the majority of Council, becomes a resolution and forms part of the public record (minutes).
 The final minutes will be posted on the web site once they are adopted by Council or Committee generally at the next regular meeting.

 The public is encouraged to attend meetings and become involved in municipal government.
 For further information regarding the Council agenda, minutes or to arrange a delegation to Council, please contact the Clerk’s office.